kumo-ai/kumo-rfm-mcp/kumo_rfm_mcp/resources/graph-setup.md

 Note that KumoRFM only supports foreign key-primary key links.
 In order to connect primary keys to primary keys, you have to remove the primary key in one of the tables.

+**Important:** Make sure that tables are correctly linked before proceeding.

 ## Graph Updates

 You can use the `update_graph_metadata` tool to perform partial graph schema updates by registering new tables, changing their semantic types, and linking them together.